Kurento/kurento/source/user/faq.rst

 This procedure is done by the :term:`ICE` implementation of the client's browser.

-Note that you *can* also deploy KMS behind a NAT firewall, as long as KMS itself is also configured to use a STUN server.
+Note that you *can* also deploy Kurento behind a NAT firewall, as long as Kurento itself is also configured to use a STUN server.

 Further reading:

+* `Introduction to WebRTC protocols <https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Protocols>`__.
 * `WebRTC - How many STUN/TURN servers do I need to specify? <https://stackoverflow.com/questions/23292520/webrtc-how-many-stun-turn-servers-do-i-need-to-specify/23307588#23307588>`__.
 * `What are STUN, TURN, and ICE? <https://www.twilio.com/docs/stun-turn/faq#faq-what-is-nat>`__ (`archive <https://web.archive.org/web/20181009181338/https://www.twilio.com/docs/stun-turn/faq>`__).